As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 And if not?
 Nuke it in the microwave.
 Because that won’t harm it one bit.

 There’s also the option of letting it sit in the fridge for up to a week in advance.
-Like… You just can’t ask for easier than that (except the canned stuff).
+Like… You just can’t ask for easier than that (it’s the easiest, aside from the canned stuff).

-I truly hope you all have a fabulous Thanksgiving, and please, enjoy the time you get to spend with your loved ones this holiday.
+I truly hope you all have a fabulous Thanksgiving (especially Thanksgiving dinner or lunch or snack or whatever), and please, enjoy the time you get to spend with your loved ones this holiday season.
 I hope this easy cranberry sauce will help simplify the day for you and add some pizzaz to your traditional spread.

 Spiced Cranberry Sauce